Embedding the stationary spacetimes into Brans-Dicke cosmology via conformal transformations: The Charged and Rotating Time Dependent Black Hole Solution

-In this part, using same ansatz in previous part, we search a cosmological black hole.
-A cosmological black hole might be possible by embedding a static or stationary black hole in a cosmological background.
-There are some similar cosmological black holes considered in the literature \cite{Thakurta,Sultana,McClure,Moradpour,Hansraj,McVittie}.
-More realistic black holes are axially symmetric ones which have a mass and angular momentum.
-Althought it is not necessary to have charge for the physically reasonable black holes, to get more general result we include the electrical charge in this work.
-Therefore, we consider a Kerr-Newmann (KN) metric which will be transformed into a spacetime varying in time with a time dependent conformal factor.
-This is because observations show that the realistic black holes curve the spacetime around itself and also they are dynamical objects and interact with their environment.
-From the previous part, we expect that, these massive objects, so called \textit{ curved stationary submanifolds}, might decelerate the expansion rate around itself or cause spacetime to be expanded linearly or there might be no expansion at all.
+In this part, using the same ansatz in previous part, we search for an allowable cosmological black hole solution.
+A cosmological black hole might be possible by means of embedding a static or stationary black hole in a cosmological background.
+There are some similar cosmological black hole geometries considered in the literature \cite{Thakurta,Sultana,McClure,Moradpour,Hansraj,McVittie}.
+More realistic black holes are axially symmetric ones that have a mass and angular momentum.
+Although it is not necessary to have electrical charge for the physically reasonable black holes, to obtain a more general result, we include the electrical charge in this work.
+Therefore, we consider a Kerr-Newman (KN) metric that will be transformed into a spacetime varying in time with a time-dependent conformal factor.
+Since observations show that the realistic black holes curve the spacetime around themself, and also they are dynamical objects and interact with their environment, it will be convenient to work with this geometry that changes in time.
+From the previous part, we expect that, these massive objects, in which we may call the curved stationary submanifolds, might decelerate the expansion rate around itself or cause spacetime to be expanded linearly or there might be no expansion at all.

-The simplest way to embed a black hole in a cosmological framework is to multiply all KN metric with a time dependent scale factor $S(\tau)^2$ \cite{Sultana}.
+The simplest way to embed a black hole in a time dependent framework is to multiply all $\mathrm{KN}$ metric by a time dependent scale factor $S\mathrm{(}\tau {\mathrm{)}}^{\mathrm{2}}$ \cite{Sultana}.
 Then the metric becomes,

 which can also be written as,